ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

 You should now see your player character appear in the scene.
 Zoom in on your player model with the scroll wheel.
-Although a bit hard to spot (you may need to move the camera around by holding the middle mouse button and moving your mouse), there is a single a triangle between the feet of your model.
+Although a bit hard to spot (you may need to move the camera around by holding the middle mouse button and moving your mouse), there is a single triangle between the feet of your model.
 This is the piece of miscellaneous geometry we need to delete in order for Mixamo to not get confused when we hand it our model.

 <video controls width="100%">
   <source src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/blender-load-model.mp4">